 Once I finished my story, I took a breath and waited.
 He said nothing momentarily and reached over to put his truck into gear.

 “Keep walking until you get to the gate.
 Don’t stop; keep walking until you get to the road.”

 I think I was halfway through “thank you” as he sped off in a flurry of dirt and gravel.
 “Jerk,” I said out loud.

 I did not use the word “jerk,” but my family is reading.

 Glancing at another giant prison fence to my left, I picked up my pace.
 This was not a road I wanted to be on when it grew dark.

-A few minutes later I saw a dump truck pulling onto the dirt road ahead of me, and waved my arms wildly.
+A few minutes later, I saw a dump truck pulling onto the dirt road ahead of me and waved my arms wildly.
 Dusk was close, and I wanted to get into town.
 Sean slowed down and told me to hop in the dump truck.
 “I can’t get you to town, but I can get you close.”

 My thumb was out for about a minute before an old Woody pulled over, and Pat stopped to pick me up.
-The old car was full of everything, clothes, food, boxes.
-We chatted as Pat took me straight to the motel, and waited outside.
+The old car was full of everything, clothes, food, and boxes.
+We chatted as Pat took me straight to the motel and waited outside.
 She would not leave until I came back outside and confirmed they had a room.
 Very different from my first experience earlier in the day.

 Going back into the lobby, I heard someone yell my name and looked over to see JK.
 He and all the guys were staying in the same motel.
 They had road walked around the San Juans, and they gathered around to find out how my hike had gone.
 I was the first person they knew who had hiked through (almost) the first part of this last section.